Updated

 Please note that these amounts are base fines.
 The actual fines for violating California booster seat laws are substantially higher since they will include fees and penalty assessments.

 2.2.
-Points on the motorist’s driving record
+Points on your driving record

 Please note, however, that either of these actions will require a California DMV hearing.